Rules and Regulations

 Article 3 – Participation

-Rás na mBan is open to Women Elite, Women U23 and Women Junior Categories.
 All entrants shall hold a valid racing licence issued by a UCI affiliated National Federation.

 The maximum number of riders that can be entered on a team is 5, and the minimum is 3.

-Team Registration for Rás na mBan 2022 is via the Cycling Ireland portal (https://eventmaster.ie/event/6mRjFEpT5G).
+Team Registration for Rás na mBan 2023 is via the Cycling Ireland portal (https://eventmaster.ie/event/qwJkuP7SQq)

-Team Managers will be required to report to the race organisation between 13:00 and 14:45 on Wednesday 7th September 2022 at the Hoban Hotel, Ring Road, Springhill, Kilkenny, County Kilkenny R95 XV2D (Tel: +353 56 7783100) to complete the following procedures:
+Team Managers will be required to report to the race HQ between 12:30 and 14:00 on Wednesday 6th September 2023 to complete the following procedures:

-- Present the following to the Chief Commissaire for approval and information purposes:
+1. Present the following to the Chief Commissaire for approval and information purposes:

-- Manager’s current UCI affiliated federation licence
+• Manager’s current UCI affiliated federation licence

-- Sample of team jersey and, if applicable, skinsuit
+• Sample of Team Jersey and, if applicable, Skinsuit

-- Receive team information pack
+3. Receive team information pack.

 Team Managers shall be responsible for the return of ALL riders timing chips at the finish of the final stage of the race.
 Licences will be returned to team managers on return of timing chips.
 There will be a penalty charge of €35 per chip for lost or damaged chips.

-Team Managers are required to attend a briefing meeting at the Hoban Hotel at 15:00 on Wednesday 7th September in the designated meeting room.
+Team Managers are required to attend a briefing meeting at the Hoban Hotel at 14:15 on Wednesday 6th September in the designated meeting room.
 The meeting will be opened by the Race Organiser and addressed by the Chief Commissaire and a Garda officer.
 Race Technical Staff will also be in attendance.

 A draw for team car positions on Stage 1 will take place at this meeting.